 Shapps on collision course with unions over minimum service levels laws

-Business Secretary Grant Shapps said the legislation was necessary but unions warned the plan was illegal and unworkable.
+The Business Secretary said the legislation is necessary but unions warned the plan is illegal and unworkable.

 Trade unions and ministers are on course for a fresh clash after Grant Shapps set out new laws requiring minimum levels of service from ambulance staff, firefighters and railway workers during industrial action.

-The proposals were condemned as unworkable and illegal by unions, who warned it would “poison industrial relations” and lead to more walkouts.
+The proposals were condemned as unworkable and illegal by unions, who warned the legislation would “poison industrial relations” and lead to more walkouts.

-Business Secretary Grant Shapps said the plans were in line with laws in other European countries and would “protect the lives and the livelihoods of the British people”.
+Business Secretary Mr Shapps said the plans are in line with laws in other European countries and would “protect the lives and the livelihoods of the British people”.

 Details of the minimum service levels which will need to be maintained during strikes have yet to be set out.

-Mr Shapps said the Government would consult on what an “adequate level of coverage” would be in fire, ambulance and rail services.
+Mr Shapps said the Government will consult on what an “adequate level of coverage” would be in fire, ambulance and rail services.

 He said: “The British people need to know that when they have a heart attack, a stroke or a serious injury, that an ambulance will turn up and that if they need hospital care they have access to it.”

-The Strikes (Minimum Service Levels) Bill will also cover education, border security and nuclear decommissioning sectors, but Mr Shapps said he hoped that agreements could be reached with unions in those workplaces to avoid having to use the legislation’s powers.
+The Strikes (Minimum Service Levels) Bill will also cover education, border security and nuclear decommissioning sectors, but Mr Shapps said he hopes agreements can be reached with unions in those workplaces to avoid having to use the legislation’s powers.

+Getting the legislation, which would apply in England, Scotland and Wales, through Parliament could be a battle, with it likely to face stiff opposition in the Commons and attempts to rewrite it in the Lords, meaning it may not have any impact during the current wave of industrial unrest.

-The Business Secretary told MPs the ambulance strike involving tens of thousands of staff in England and Wales underlined the need for the legislation.
+The Business Secretary told MPs the ambulance strike involving tens of thousands of staff in England and Wales underlines the need for the legislation.

-He said that while the Royal College of Nursing (RCN) had agreed service coverage on a national level for its strike, paramedics and ambulance drivers had not done so, meaning that “health officials were left guessing at the likely minimum coverage” putting “lives at risk”.
+He said that while the Royal College of Nursing (RCN) has agreed service coverage on a national level for its strikes, paramedics and ambulance drivers have not done so, meaning that “health officials were left guessing at the likely minimum coverage”, putting “lives at risk”.

-With around 25,000 ambulance workers due to go on strike again on Wednesday, Mr Shapps told MPs there would be “patchy emergency care” as a result, adding: “This cannot continue.”
+With around 25,000 ambulance workers due to go on strike again on Wednesday, Mr Shapps told MPs there will be “patchy emergency care” as a result, adding: “This cannot continue.”

 A spokesman for the GMB union, which represents some of the ambulance workers taking action, said it was an “extraordinary attack” by Mr Shapps.